Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Related Work

-\section{\SW{ Related Work }{ }}
+\section{Related Work}

-Highly compressive scene descriptors have been extensively studied in long-term large-scale VPR applications.
-In single-view VPR applications, vector quantization (e.g., bag-of-words) \cite{sivic2003video}, and compact binary codes based on either local \cite{sivic2003video} or global features \cite{GIST} have been studied.
-More recently, the local features of the image are packed into a compact binary code to further reduce bits per image \cite{pbow}.
-Compared to these single-view approaches, the sequence -based self-localization approach requires fewer bits per image owing to the multi-view information fusion.
-Our approach can be viewed as a new approach that combines the advantages of robust multi-view self-localization and discriminative scene graph descriptor.
+Highly compressive scene descriptors have been extensively studied in long-term, large-scale Visual Place Recognition (VPR) applications.
+In single-view VPR applications, vector quantization techniques, such as bag-of-words \cite{sivic2003video}, and compact binary codes based on either local \cite{sivic2003video} or global features \cite{GIST} have been explored.
+More recently, methods have been developed to pack local image features into compact binary codes to further reduce the bits per image \cite{pbow}.
+Compared to these single-view approaches, sequence-based self-localization requires fewer bits per image due to multi-view information fusion.
+Our approach combines the advantages of robust multi-view self-localization and discriminative scene graph descriptors.